MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -UserAccountControlStatus
-The UserAccountControlStatus parameter specifies how User Account Control messages are presented on devices.
-Valid values for this parameter are:
+The UserAccountControlStatus parameter specifies how User Account Control messages are presented on supported devices.
+Valid values are:

-- $null (blank): The setting isn't configured.
-This is the default value.
 - AlwaysNotify
 - NeverNotify
 - NotifyAppChanges